dylan-lang/opendylan/documentation/library-reference/source/system/locators.rst

 .. generic-function:: string-as-locator
    :open:

+   Parse a string and create a locator.

    :signature: string-as-locator (class string) => (locator)

    :parameter class: An instance of ``subclass(<locator>)``.
    :parameter string: An instance of :drm:`<string>`.
    :value locator: An instance of :class:`<locator>`.

+   :description:
+      This method should be specialized for each new locator class.
+It should return an instance of ``class``, or raise a condition of type :class:`<locator-error>`.

 .. generic-function:: subdirectory-locator
    :open: